PAGE UNDER CONSTRUCTION – Details are accurate, but pictures to come

 Specialty Designs backrest – These backrests are angled vertically and fit onto a post welded to your bike’s seat post (welding is included in the cost).
 They are easily removable to aid in transporting the bike.

 Adams backrest – These lighter-weight backrests have a slight recline, and are fitted directly to the seat post.
+They are compatible with most, but not all, seat posts and bike styles.

 Chest strap – A horizontal chest strap is not a true harness, but is a useful safety retainer.
 Not available separately, but can be included with purchase of a backrest at no cost.